palantirnet/butler/README.md

 *   `npm run deploy`

     This is a task to deploy the static styleguide to GitHub pages.

-It will deploy to `gh-pages` branch of the repo defined in the `config/paths.js`.
+    Butler will build a Sculpin production artifact to `styleguide/output_prod` and deploy the production artifact to `gh-pages` branch of the repo defined in the `conf/butler.defaults.js`.
 Each commit for this process will default to the message: "Updated with Butler - [timestamp]".

+    You may want to create a `sculpin_site_prod.yml` to define the site URL once deployed.
+You can find out more information about environment aware configuration for Sculpin [here](https://sculpin.io/documentation/configuration/).

-    *Note: When you are deploying, Butler will ask you for your GitHub credentials atleast once, possibly multiple times.
-Enter your own github credentials as prompted.*
+    *Note: When you are deploying, Butler will ask you for your GitHub credentials at least once, possibly multiple times.
+Enter your own GitHub credentials as prompted.*

 ## Making Changes to Butler
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.